gorhom/react-native-bottom-sheet/docs/props.md

 Defines the keyboard appearance behavior.

 - `extend`: extend the sheet to its maximum snap point.
-- `fillParent`: extend the sheet to full screen.
+- `fillParent`: extend the sheet to fill the parent view.
 - `interactive`: offset the sheet by the size of the keyboard.

 | type                                      | default       | required |